zkamvar/stunning-barnacle/Notes.md

 * It's ok if your list is only one bullet point long!
 * Try to estimate how long each task will take.

+#### What did you learn this week?

+* Replace this text with a bullet point list of what you have learned this week.
+* It's ok if your list is only one bullet point long!
+* The goal of this section is to keep track of progress on professional develop and other learning opportunities that arose during the week.

 #### Any other topics

 This space is yours to add to as needed.